Skip to main content

 What "Safe" Means Under US Law

 The EPA regulates tap water through the Safe Drinking Water Act (SDWA).
 It sets Maximum Contaminant Levels (MCLs) for about 90 contaminants.
-If your utility's water meets all MCLs, it is legally considered safe.
+If your public water system's water meets all MCLs, it is legally considered safe.

 Who Has the Biggest Risk